-Young carers needs assessment
+Young carers Needs Assessment

-Any child, young person or family member can request a young carers needs assessment by contacting Young Carers Matter Norfolk or by phoning Norfolk County Council on 0344 800 8020.
+Any child or young person is entitled to a Young Carers Needs Assessment.
+To do so, contact Young Carers Matter Norfolk or phone Norfolk County Council on 0344 800 8020.

-Making an emergency plan
+Making an Emergency Plan

-Planning ahead can help young carers and their families manage unexpected changes, such as if the cared-for person's health deteriorates, or if the young carer themselves are unwell and unable to provide care.
+Planning ahead can help young carers and their families manage unexpected changes, such as if the cared-for person's health deteriorates, or if the young carer themselves is unwell and unable to provide care.
 Emergency plans help the family be prepared and know what to do and, if necessary, who to ask for help.
-The plan works best if it involves everyone who would normally support the child and their family.
+The plan works best if it involves everyone who would normally support the child.
 An Emergency Plan template can be downloaded from the Resources Page of the Young Carers Matter Norfolk website.